-The German State of North Rhine-Westphalia (NRW) commissioned oekom research to assist with the issuance of its Sustainability Bond by verifying and confirming the sustainable added value of this bond using the criteria and indicators of a sustainability framework concept.
-The aim of this sustainability bond issuance is to promote and illustrate NRW's sustainability policy as well as its sustainability strategy and at the same time to finance projects and initiatives with clear environmental and social benefits in NRW.
+The German State of North Rhine-Westphalia (NRW) commissioned oekom research to assist with the issuance of its Sustainability Bond by confirming the sustainable added value of this bond.
+The assessment of the Sustainability Bond was conducted using the criteria and indicators of a Sustainability Bond Analysis Framework developed by oekom research.
+The aim of this Sustainability Bond issuance is to promote and illustrate NRW's sustainability policy as well as its sustainability strategy and at the same time to finance projects and initiatives with clear environmental and social benefits in NRW.